ChediLahmer/todoapp/README.md

 ## **5. Usage**

-you can manage your task using this app
+you can manage your tasks using this app

 ## **6. Contributing**